nx-dotnet/nx-dotnet/docs/core/generators/library.md

 ### skipSwaggerLib

 - (): By default, if using webapi template, an additional library is scaffolded for swagger files.
 This skips that setup.

+### pathScheme

+- (string): Determines if the project should follow NX or dotnet path naming conventions